GMartz1996/Cybersecurity-project-1/README.md

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

-[Properly deployed and running ELK container]https://github.com/GMartz1996/Cybersecurity-project-1/blob/main/Diagrams/Running-ELK-Container.png
+![Properly deployed and running ELK container]https://github.com/GMartz1996/Cybersecurity-project-1/blob/main/Diagrams/Running-ELK-Container.png

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: